-The Council disposed of its interest in one of its investment properties during 2017/18.
-The Council received £187k for this sale and this sum has been added to the Useable Capital Receipts Reserve to fund future capital expenditure.
+The Council disposed of its interest in a small car park, a depot and the cattle market in Shaftesbury during 2018/19.
+The Council received $\pounds$ 994k for these sales and this sum has been added to the Useable Capital Receipts Reserve to fund future capital expenditure.

-Material and Unusual Transactions
+Unusual Transactions

-There were no material or unusual transactions in 2017/18.
+There were no material or unusual transactions in 2018/19.